CarmenPopoviciu/protractor-styleguide/README.md

 **One word of advice!** New versions of Protractor can sometimes come with breaking changes, which might, well, break your tests.
 Make sure to always read the changelog before updating to a newer or the latest version!

+### One config file to rule them all

+  - Create one protractor.conf.js file.
+You can create spin-offs using grunt (or an other task runner).

+Any protractor test suite starts out with a protractor.conf.js file, which, as the name suggests, configuration code for protractor written out in javascript.
+When you want to test different test tasks (targets), its easy to create copies of the conf file.
+You shouldn't do that.
+Just because a file contains config, doesn't mean that it isn't code and thus you should treat it as if it is production code.
+Code duplication is not acceptable.

 ## Page Objects